-LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM - The Small Firm Assistance Program is one of the programs funded under the Economic Development Subrecipient agreement.
+LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM - The Small Firm Assistance Program is one of the programs funded under the

+Economic Development Sub recipient agreement.
 This Program will provide grants to eligible small firms in Lower Manhattan adversely affected by street closures related to publicly-funded construction.
-During the second quarter of 2008, LMDC received nineteen applications for assistance.
-LMDC is currently reviewing applications.
+During the third quarter of 2008, LMDC received nineteen applications for assistance for a total of thirty-eight applications received since the launch of the Program.
 LMDC continues to work with the City of New York to administer the Program.
+During the third quarter of 2008, fifteen applications were approved for payment.